Boret98/5g-digits-advanced/README.md

 3. Create visual or textual indicators of detected issues.
 4. Propose a simplified incident response plan for city-level deployment.

+This practical PBL exercise has an estimated duration of 140 minutes.

 ## Step 1: Analyse a dataset containing simulated 5G service performance or logs.

 We will start by presenting the publicly available dataset to be used in the PBL and why it was chosen.